 The intermediate and tail cars are constructed similar to other cars of the era like the 0 and 200 series cars.
 The intermediate and tail car chassis have molding features matching those of the mid 1980s remote control trains, although a remote control 100 series was never officially produced.
 I have seen an old power 100-series converted at the time to run with a 1980's remote control receiver and gearbox.
 The intermediate and tail cars both use the more secure axle holders that had been in use for several years already and have the single split loop couplings of the era.

-The light effect is best seen from right beside the engine.
+The light effect is best seen from right beside the power car.
 The light is perhaps less obvious than the lit 0 or 200 series Shinkansens and does sort of "bridge" across the nose of the train, shining through the plastic.

 The 100 series Shinkansen was only sold with the old power gearbox and light for a few years before being replaced by the 2-Speed Shinkansen with the move to new power in 1987.